 - lettuce blend (he prefers iceberg lettuce)

 It doesn’t have to be ham, but we like it.
-For eight salads I get two slices of deli ham on number 8.
+For twelve salads I get three slices of deli ham on number 8.
 I dice a quarter slice for each salad.
-And I use a pound of cheese to make 8 salads, so 2 ounces of cheese per.
+And I use three 8-oz blocks of cheese to make twelve salads, so 2 ounces of cheese per.
 The lettuce blend I use in my husband’s salads has red cabbage and carrot shreds and radish slices for variety and flavor.
 My store offers several kinds and one of them is usually on sale.
 I tend to alternate cheese from week to week between an orange variety and a white variety so that if for some reason, a salad isn’t eaten, it’s easy to spot the laggard and eat it first.

 The jars are wide-mouth quarts and the lids are alternate plastic lids from one of the mason jar companies.
 I prefer them to the disk and ring arrangement for this purpose.